Where Are The Trees Planted?

 8 Billion Trees supports groups that work to protect and restore Earth's most endangered forest ecosystems.

-While planting trees everywhere they are needed is important, we have to start somewhere.
+While planting and conserving trees everywhere they are needed is important, we have to start somewhere.
 And in doing so, we have to think about where trees are needed the "most".
 In order to answer this, scientists have determined "biodiversity hotspots" that contain a large number of unique and precious species but are gravely in danger of being destroyed.

 There are two factors that must be met for an area to be classified as a hotspot:

 - A minimum of 1,500 species of plants are present

 - A minimum of 70% of the original vegetation has been removed or lost

 As of today, there are 35 areas defined as hot spots, making up 2.3% of Earth.
 However, this small percentage supports and provides habitat for more than half of earth's plant species (that aren't found anywhere else on the planet).
 Furthermore, over 42% of all bird, mammal, amphibian, and reptile species live in these hotspots.

 Focusing on these troubled hotspots, 8 Billion Trees is able to place its focus where it can have the greatest impact.
 Furthermore, it gives us a chance to have a strong, direct impact not just on Earth's future--but the futures of the animals living in areas being heavily deforested.